Ising model and s-embeddings of planar graphs: Definitions and preliminaries

-As the functions~$H_{F^\delta}$ can be obtained from~$F^\delta$ by integrating a piecewise constant differential form~\eqref{eq:HF-def} directly in~$\C$ (and not just along edges of~$\cS^\delta$), the a~priori Harnack estimate~\eqref{eq:F-via-HF-Harnack} implies the uniform Lipschitzness of~$H_{F^\delta}$. \end{proof} \begin{remark} In the setup of Corollary~\ref{cor:H-Lip}, the functions~$F^\delta$, $\delta\to 0$, form a precompact family in the topology of the uniform convergence on compact subsets of~$B(u,r)$.
-Indeed, these functions are uniformly bounded, $\beta$-H\"older on scales above~$\cst(\kappa)\cdot \delta$ due to Theorem~\ref{thm:F-Hol} and satisfy the maximum principle (see Remark~\ref{rem:|F|-max-principle}) on smaller scales.
-Thus, the precompactness of~$\{F^\delta\}$ follow from a version of the Arzel\`a-Ascoli theorem. \end{remark}
+As the functions~$H_{F^\delta}$ can be obtained from~$F^\delta$ by integrating a piecewise constant differential form~\eqref{eq:HF-def} directly in~$\C$ (and not just along edges of~$\cS^\delta$), the a~priori Harnack estimate~\eqref{eq:F-via-HF-Harnack} implies the uniform Lipschitzness of~$H_{F^\delta}$. \end{proof} \begin{remark} In the setup of Corollary~\ref{cor:H-Lip}, the functions~$F^\delta$, $\delta\to 0$, form a precompact family in the topology of uniform convergence on compact subsets of~$B(u,r)$.
+Indeed, these functions are uniformly bounded and $\beta$-H\"older on scales above~$\cst(\kappa)\cdot \delta$ due to Theorem~\ref{thm:F-Hol}.
+Thus, the precompactness of~$\{F^\delta\}$ follow from a version of the Arzel\`a-Ascoli theorem: {if a subsequence of~$\{F^\delta\}$ converges pointwise, say, on the set of all rational points in $B(u,r)$, then the limit is $\beta$-H\"older on \emph{all} scales and the uniform convergence on $\overline{B(u,r_1)}$ with $r_1<r$ follows by exactly the same arguments as if all~$F^\delta$ were equicontinuous on all scales.} \end{remark}